We have set up the Institute of Imagination to help understand the power of imagination and realise its potential.

 Imagination is the cornerstone of creativity, problem solving and innovation.
 It’s an essential skill for life.

-It will be one of a kind — a hybrid between a museum, gallery, community centre, science centre, and laboratory.
-A dedicated space for people to explore, experiment, make, play and create together.
-To follow their own interests and trigger new ideas.
+The Institute of Imagination will be one of a kind — a hybrid between a museum, gallery, community centre, science centre, and laboratory.
+A dedicated space for people to follow their own interests and trigger new ideas.
 It will be for everyone, whatever their background, wherever they are from, whatever their age.

 Imagination has no bounds, so neither do we — we won’t be limited to just the sciences, or just arts.
 We will welcome over 600,000 visitors per annum to the Institute and many thousands more off-site and online.

-To make the Institute of Imagination happen, we are working with a host of world-renowned experts including Sir Ken Robinson, one of our patrons and a specialist in education and creativity, and our Project Designer, Thomas Heatherwick CBE.
+To make the Institute of Imagination happen, we are working with a host of world-renowned experts which include Sir Ken Robinson (one of our patrons and a specialist in education and creativity), and Project Designer, Thomas Heatherwick CBE.

 Behind the organisation is a world-class team, supported by a fantastic and diverse Advisory Board and group of Patrons.
 We’re working with organisations spanning the fields of visual and performing arts, the sciences, technology and education.

 We are also drawing on ongoing conversations with teachers, parents, carers and our most important contributors — children themselves.
-We have carried out the largest pre-opening consultation with children in the UK involving over 1,500 children, and children are being involved in every step of our development.
+We have carried out the largest pre-opening consultation with children in the UK and children are being involved in every step of our development.

 We like to think of ourselves as choreographers of imagination.
 We’re not here to dictate.
 We’re here to create space for imaginations to thrive.